developer-zebra/developer-zebra-site/src/datawedge/6-0/guide/decoders/index.md

 ---

 ## Overview
 DataWedge decodes all major barcode symbologies.
-Popular formats are enabled by default in all DataWedge Profiles as indicated by an (*) in the table below.
+Popular formats are enabled by default in all DataWedge Profiles, and are indicated by an (*) in the table below.
 To help improve scanning performance, Zebra recommends disabling any Decoders that are not required by the application(s) associated with a given Profile.
 Parameters for individual Decoders also can be modified within a Profile.
 Each DataWedge Profile can be assigned a unique group of Decoders and Decoder parameters (where applicable) to use with its associated application(s).
 This guide covers the selection of Decoders and details those with configurable parameters.

 ### Default Decoders
 <div class="table-striped">